International Student Homestay Charter

 • Students are not allowed to bring friends over without specific permission.

-• It is at the discretion of the host family whether to give a house key to students.
+• It is at the discretion of the host whether to give a house key to students.

 • Should a student damage or break any household items, the damage should be paid for by the student (if adults) or students’ parents (if juniors).
 The Irish College of English takes no responsibility for any such damage.